Sparkplug-Backend/auth-service/README.md

 ## Features

 - User authentication with JWT tokens
+  - Issues and signs tokens with private key
+  - Provides JWK endpoint (public key) to other services for validation
 - User registration with email or phone number
 - Role-based authorization
 - Swagger/OpenAPI documentation